Rafael Trujillo: Aftermath

+United States' involvement

-The role of the CIA in the killing has been debated.
+The role of the United States' Central Intelligence Agency in the killing has been debated.
 Imbert insisted that the plotters acted on their own.
-However, Trujillo was certainly murdered with weapons supplied by the CIA.
+However, Trujillo was certainly assassinated with weapons supplied by the CIA.
 In a 1975 report to the Deputy Attorney General of the United States, CIA officials described the agency as having "no active part" in the assassination and only a "faint connection" with the groups that planned the killing.

 US involvement appears to go deeper than supplying weapons.
-In the 1950s, the CIA gave José Figueres Ferrer money to publish a political journal, Combate and to found a left-wing school for Latin American opposition leaders.
+In the 1950s, the CIA gave José Figueres Ferrer money to publish a political journal, Combate and to found a left-wing school for opposition leaders in other countries in the Americas.
 Funds passed from a shell foundation to the Jacob Merrill Kaplan Fund; then to the Institute of International Labor Research (IILR) headed by Norman Thomas, six-time US presidential candidate for the Socialist Party of America; and finally to Figueres, Sacha Volman, and Juan Bosch.
 Sacha Volman, treasurer of the IILR, was a CIA agent.

 Cord Meyer was a CIA official responsible for manipulating international groups.
 He used the contacts with Bosch, Volman, and Figueres for a new purpose, as the United States moved to rally the Western Hemisphere against Cuba's Fidel Castro, Trujillo had become expendable.
 Dissidents inside the Dominican Republic argued that assassination was the only certain way to remove Trujillo.

 According to Chester Bowles, the Undersecretary of State, internal Department of State discussions in 1961 on the topic were vigorous.
 Richard N. Goodwin, Assistant Special Counsel to the President, who had direct contacts with the rebel alliance, argued for intervention against Trujillo.
-Quoting Bowles directly: The next morning I learned that in spite of the clear decision against having the dissident group request our assistance Dick Goodwin following the meeting sent a cable to CIA people in the Dominican Republic without checking with State or CIA; indeed, with the protest of the Department of State.
+Quoting Bowles directly: "The next morning I learned that in spite of the clear decision against having the dissident group request our assistance Dick Goodwin following the meeting sent a cable to CIA people in the Dominican Republic without checking with State or CIA; indeed, with the protest of the Department of State.
 The cable directed the CIA people in the Dominican Republic to get this request at any cost.
 When Allen Dulles found this out the next morning, he withdrew the order.
-We later discovered it had already been carried out.
+We later discovered it had already been carried out."